TL;DR

 On May 18, 2026, CISA published a cluster of 7 new Known Exploited Vulnerabilities (KEV) entries — the catalogue of flaws with confirmed active exploitation in the wild.
 This isn't a theoretical list.
 These are vulnerabilities attackers are actively weaponising right now.
 The KEV catalogue carries binding operational weight: US federal agencies must remediate by the specified due date under BOD 22-01.
 But CISA's guidance is explicit — all organisations should prioritise these, not just government.

 For Australian SMBs with 10–50 staff, the message is blunt: your patching backlog just got a mandatory priority queue.
 Several of these vulnerabilities affect products SMBs rely on every day.
-At least two have
+At least two have been observed in active ransomware operations.

-Send Me the Checklist →The 7 CVEs That Matter Most
+The 7 CVEs That Matter Most

 1. Cisco Catalyst SD-WAN — CVE-2026-20182 (CVSS 10.0)